Tesco sells South Korean arm to private equity group for $6.1 billion

 | LONDON/SEOUL

-LONDON/SEOUL Tesco is selling its South Korean arm to a group led by private equity firm MBK Partners for $6.1 billion, it said on Monday, as the British supermarket retreats from foreign markets to focus on reviving its troubled domestic business.
+LONDON/SEOUL Tesco (TSCO.L) is selling its South Korean arm to a group led by private equity firm MBK Partners for $6.1 billion (4 billion pounds), it said on Monday, as the British supermarket retreats from foreign markets to focus on reviving its troubled domestic business.

 The sale of Homeplus, its largest overseas asset, represents the first large divestment by Tesco boss Dave Lewis, who wants to slash debt and rid the firm of its junk credit rating after its profits were battered by market share losses to discounters Aldi and Lidl in Britain and by an accounting scandal.